Working with the compiler optimizer and Code Debug

 We also use the COBOL listing but does not use any IBM-generated debugging data written to the executable binary.

-With COBOL V6 optimization, specifically, when using OPT(1) or OPT(2) compile-time optimization, optimized code can make debugging very difficult as the COBOL statement flow seems to jump back and forth between a few COBOL statements.
-This behavior is an artifact of the optimization process and in no way is a shortcoming of the debugger.
+When you use COBOL V6 optimization with OPT(1) or OPT(2) compile-time options, the optimized code can make debugging difficult.
+During debugging, the COBOL statement flow might appear to alternate between a limited set of statements.
+This behavior is an expected result of optimization and does not indicate an issue with the debugger.
+For more detailed information, see Considerations.

 For optimized code, the complexity of associating the COBOL source code and generated binary machine code is considered problematic in compiler optimization literature.
 This jumping behavior led us to develop a more smooth stepping experience and minimize any statement jumping.
 The TEST compiler option is required to solve this.